 Delivery drones are starting to take off all over the world.
 Possibly the most exciting new prospect in the delivery world, they’re now taking cups of hot coffee and burritos to the thirsty and hungry of Australia.
 But the arrival of drones in rural, sparsely populated areas and low-density suburbs is a milestone with a much deeper impact than “treats on demand.”

 In cities, people have easy access to a wide variety of goods.
 Pizza, smoothies, toothpaste and medicine are usually just a short walk away.
 And in bad weather or late at night, necessities and a myriad of indulgences can be delivered by vehicle within the hour.

-In rural areas however, due to mobility challenges like sparse populations and rough terrain, drone delivery might be the only viable delivery option.
-Now, for the first time, same-day and instant delivery is possible, even in remote areas.
+In rural areas, however, due to mobility challenges like sparse populations and rough terrain, drone delivery might be the only viable delivery option.
+Now, for the first time, same-day and instant delivery are possible, even in remote areas.

 In China, drone delivery pilot programs are already underway.
 Logistics firm, SF Express, is trying out drones for last-mile delivery in China's most rural locations.
 As well as dropping off items, they’re also picking up products for sale from suppliers high in the mountains – which greatly reduces transport time to market.

 However, perhaps the most important items to be delivered by drone are medical supplies.